devsecopsbiz/cookbook/README.md

 ## Add OWASP ZAP penetration testing tool to the Release pipeline

+OWASP is a worldwide not-for-profit organization dedicated to helping improve the quality of software.
+ZAP is a free penetration testing tool for beginners to professionals.
+ZAP includes an API and a weekly docker container image that can be integrated into your deployment process

+### Let's start adding it to our pipelines

 1. Setup a Docker host
 > Steps to run the commands in Cloud Shell